 As part of our process of continual improvement that enables you to benefit from our latest developments, the Big Reds have learnt a lot from our top-of-range Tikandi loudspeakers.
-They use the same truncated pyramidal shaped cabinet with its non-parallel sides to reduce internal reflections so as to minimises standing waves which smear & muddle the sound.
+With ‘form following function’ they use the same truncated pyramidal shaped cabinet with its non-parallel sides to reduce internal reflections so as to minimises standing waves which smear & muddle the sound.
 And the triangular front baffle also minimises external diffraction effects resulting in extraordinary imaging, both laterally and depth.
 The cabinet is heavily braced and lined internally with constrained-layer damping to also improve clarity.

 The latest evolution of the Big Reds released in July 2015 also continue to benefit from improved drivers.
 At their heart is a superb 100mm midrange unit made from a strong Aluminium alloy that remains pistonic well above the crossover point of 3 kHz.
-This results in very low distortion through the critical midband region allowing these vital frequencies to come through crystal clear and without the hardness or muddle of most loudpseakers in this region so you will hear all the nuances of the musicians playing.
+This results in very low distortion through the critical midband region allowing these vital frequencies to come through crystal clear and without the hardness or muddle of most loudspeakers in this region so you will hear all the nuances of the musicians playing.
 And the new midrange driver has a very big magnet and underhung voice coil that allows it to have large linear excursion at its bottom end enabling it to join very effectively in the upper-bass with the subwoofer.